artela-network/artela-docs/docs/develop/get-strarted/dev-contract/index.md

 ## 4.Remix: Connect to Artela Testnet and Deploy

 Ensure the `artela testnet` network is selected on Metamask.
+Select `Injected Provider - MetaMask` as environment.

 In Remix, click the `Deploy` button on the left side.
 Metamask confirmation window will appear.